andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/storekit-testing-swift-start.md

 >Note: If you don't see the StoreKit Transaction Manager icon in the debug console, make sure you've added the In-App Purchasing capability to your app.
 Then try again.

 ### Test Edge Cases
-To support testing out what could be considered "edge cases" in the in-app purchasing experience, Xcode 12 also has the ability to simulate things like
+To support testing out what could be considered "edge cases" in the in-app purchasing experience, Xcode 12 also has the ability to simulate things like:

 * Time Rate for Auto-Renewable Subscription expiration
 * Interrupted purchases